Bucin Meaning In Bahasa

 Numpang ke Belakang Dong?

-Now, let's learn how to ask permission if you're in your friend's house, and then you want to go to his/her bathroom.
+Now, let's learn how to ask permission if you're in your friend's house and then you want to go to his/her bathroom.

 You can use this sentence,

-Excuse me, may I go to the back?
+Sorry, may I go to the back?

-Ke belakang means to the back, but we know the meaning of this, that someone is asking permission to use our bathroom.
+[Ke belakang] means to the back, but we know the meaning of this: that someone is asking permission to use our bathroom.
 So, we don't take this in its literal meaning that is going to the back.

 This is how you pronounce it.